zirneklitis/ShowMouse/README.md

 This <i><b>Windows</i>-only</b> script can show a little ripple effects when you click the mouse left, middle or right button or scroll the mouse wheel.

+## Features

+- Different colours for different mouse actions.

+- Exploding/imploding ripples.

+- Can be closed from the notification area.

 ## Programming language

 This is a [AutoHotkey](http://www.autohotkey.com/) script.